ioccc-src/winner/faq.md

 <div id="best">
 <div id="best_of_show">
 <div id="grand_prize">
-### Q: Why do some IOCCC entries receive the Grand Prize or Best of Show award?
+### Q 2.8: Why do some IOCCC entries receive the Grand Prize or Best of Show award?
 </div>
 </div>
 </div>